tawasta/event/event_elearning_materials/README.rst

 Event eLearning Integration
 ===========================

-This module provides a seamless integration between Events and eLearning (Slides) in Odoo.
+* When attendees are confirmed for an event, they are automatically enrolled into a related online course.

-When attendees are confirmed for an event, they are automatically enrolled into a related online course.
+  * Note: Attendee means the Attendee Partner, provided by OCA partner_event module

-If the registration is later cancelled, the attendee is also removed from the course.
+* If the registration is later cancelled, the attendee is also removed from the course.

-Additionally, the event registration confirmation email is extended to include a direct link to the related course.
+* Additionally, the event registration confirmation email is extended to include a direct link to the related course.

 Features
 ========